riscv/docs-dev-guide/README.md

 # Docs templates and build process

+Performing a build from source written using AsciiDoc requires use of an Asciidoctor toolchain.

-This repo contains documentation templates and information on build tools for the Asciidoctor toolchain, for building professional quality pdfs of RISC-V specification documents using AsciiDoc with the Asciidoctor toolchain.
+This repo contains the required information, folder structure, resources, and themes to build professional quality pdfs for RISC-V specifications.

 We have documented both MacOS and Windows installs--please scroll down to find Windows.
 If you are a contributor and need assistance, please contact us.

 When you clone this repo, you have the file structure on your machine that you need for creating professional quality pdfs from AsciiDoc, along with example files that demonstrate how to handle the use cases that we have encountered.

 This is a work in progress, and the tools can change, so please let us know if you run into problems and/or have questions.

-NOTE: There is a separate pdf build process that uses a different toolchain.

-## To perform a build, AsciiDoc needs Asciidoctor

-- To author in AsciiDoc, you must install Asciidoctor.

-- For the full featured pdf that we are implementing, we use Ruby and install gems that support the features.
+## A comment on Asciidoctor toolchains

+Because there are several different toolchains that can be used for publishing content from AsciiDoc, you might come across different sources of information on the Web.

+The Asciidoctor toolchains include ones that use:

+- python (old)
+- Ruby (established)
+- NPM (new)

+We are using the Ruby toolchain because it supports building the customizable, full-featured pdf required for RISC-V specifications.

-- To support building WaveDrom diagrams directly from scripts contained in blocks in the AsciiDoc source files, we use npm to install the wavedrom-cli.
+To support building WaveDrom diagrams directly from scripts contained in blocks in the AsciiDoc source files, we use npm to install the wavedrom-cli, even though we are using the Ruby toolchain.

-- Support for mathematical notation is not required for each and every specification, and installing both the prerequisites and the gem itself has been tricky on the Mac.
-Use of `brew `

 ## Install Ruby on MacOS

-Asciidoctor's Web site recommends first installing Ruby using RVM, and then Asciidoctor.
+ installing Ruby using RVM, and then installing the Asciidoctor gem.

 ALERT: RVM is essential for creating pdfs because, paradoxically, the pdf build works best using Ruby version 2.5.x rather than more recent version..